C-HGP/ProjectGAlarm-master/README.md

 - [x] Clean up code, make it more readable.
 - [x] Update logging for all events.
 - [ ] Modulise and put code into neat folders for easy access and tinkering.
-- [ ] Update the manuals to a correct state.
+- [ ] Create InDesign manuals for easy use.

 This is my first-year entrylevel project.